-Flame detectors used for detecting the noise of the flame may not be affected by other noise sources in a way that they will simulate a flamme.
+Flame detectors used for detecting the noise of the flame may not be affected by other noise sources in a way that they will simulate a flame.
 This requirement is considered to be complied with when the following criteria are satisfied:

-- a) Noise sensors may only be used in connection with burners whre each heat source uses only one burner and each flue gas system is connected to only one heat source; - b) Noise sensors used for the detection of flammes must have an upper limit of max.40 Hz while observing a filter slope of at least 18 dB per octave, thus enabling the sensor to respond selectively to the noise generated by the flame; - c) The lower response threshold of the noise shall be higher than a sound pressure level of 80 dB (linear) in the range between 10 and 40 Hz; - d) The supplier of the noise sensor must specify an adequate minimum sound pressure differential between prepurging status P2 (see figure 1) and the flame off switching threshold P1 (see figure 1).
-The manufacturer of the appliance (e.g burner/boiler combination) has to ensure that the sound pressure differential of the application is larger or equal the specified sound pressure differential (delta P) in every operational status of the burner, - e) For all running positions after loss of flame, the noise has to be below P2, which has to be proved in the applicance (e.g. burner/boiler combination).
+- a) noise sensors may only be used in connection with burners where each heat source uses only one burner and each flue gas system is connected to only one heat source; - b) noise sensors used for the detection of flames shall have an upper limit of max.40 Hz while observing a filter slope of at least 18 dB per octave, thus enabling the sensor to respond selectively to the noise generated by the flame; - c) the lower response threshold of the noise shall be higher than a sound pressure level of 80 dB (linear) in the range between 10 Hz and 40 Hz; - d) the supplier of the noise sensor shall specify an adequate minimum sound pressure differential between pre purging status P_2 (see Figure 2) and the flame off switching threshold P_1 (see Figure 2).
+The manufacturer of the appliance (e.g. burner/boiler combination) has to ensure that the sound pressure differential of the application is larger or equal the specified sound pressure differential (ΔP) in every operational status of the burner; - e) for all running positions after loss of flame, the noise has to be below P_2 , which has to be proved in the appliance (e.g. burner/boiler combination).